 - Weight: 8.1 oz

 Are you looking for an affordable and reliable probe?
 Look no further than the G3 Speed Probe 240.
 At only 8.1 ounces, this lightweight probe is perfect for recreational users and professionals alike.
 Made from high-strength aluminum, the G3 Speed Probe is resistant to icing and features single-pull quick deployment for a fast and easy setup.
-And with 100% testing and markings in 5mm increments on the entire probe length, you can be sure that this probe will get the job done every time.
+With 100% testing and markings in 5mm increments on the entire probe length, you can be sure this probe will do the job every time.
 There is a 320 version of the probe, which is slightly more expensive.
 However, the collapsing probe sections of the 320 version are long and may not fit in some avy packs.

 - Probe Length: 2.4m